AModoMio

 Instructions

 • Now divide the dough into 12 equal portions.
-First roll out the parts into a rectangle, then roll them up like a roulade, pressing the connecting line well and place the maritozzi on a baking tray lined with baking paper with this closure facing down.
+First, roll out the parts into a rectangle, then roll them up like a roulade, pressing the connecting line well, and place the maritozzi on a baking tray lined with baking paper with this closure facing down.
 Cover the buns with plastic wrap and leave to rise again at room temperature for 60 minutes (in the oven with the light on for 30 minutes).

 Notes

-How can you refresh liquid sourdough, licoli?
+How can you refresh liquid sourdough, and licoli?
 Mix about 30g of licoli with 30g each of flour and water.
 Leave to rise at room temperature for 3-4 hours.
 Alternatively, allow to rise for 1 ½ hours at room temperature and then overnight at 4° C in the fridge.

 Nutrition